 Though rarely visited on tours of the world’s largest archipelagic country, there’s much to reward those who take the time to stop and explore here.
-Ambon boasts lush, gently mountainous landscapes lined with beautiful beaches and unspoilt bays; crystal clear, coral rich waters that are perfect for snorkelling and scuba diving; pretty coastal villages; and a vibrant, culturally-diverse capital, Kota Ambon.
+[ReadMoreMob] Ambon boasts lush, gently mountainous landscapes lined with beautiful beaches and unspoilt bays; crystal clear, coral rich waters that are perfect for snorkelling and scuba diving; pretty coastal villages; and a vibrant, culturally-diverse capital, Kota Ambon.

 Also known as Ambon City, Kota Ambon – built on a hillside overlooking a picturesque bay on the east coast of the island – is rich in European heritage, having been ruled by the Portuguese, Dutch and the British before Indonesia officially declared its independence in 1945.
 The city’s European influences are in full-view amongst the wide, well planted streets here; look out for imposing colonial churches and impressive forts such as Benteng Victoria.
 [ReadMoreDesk]

 Kota Ambon’s other highlights include the Commonwealth War Cemetery, commemorating brave Allied soldiers who died fighting the Japanese in World War II here; Francis Xavier Cathedral and Gong Perdamaian.

 The islands of Maluku have many forms of dance, including the cheerful, colourful saureka-reka dance and the ‘crazy bamboo dance’.
 This mystical ritual involving a piece of bamboo that’s apparently possessed is a fascinating performance to witness.

 A national heroine of Indonesia, Martha Christina Tiahahu was a Moluccan freedom fighter who joined in the war against the Dutch colonial government.
 An eight-metre-tall, spear-wielding statue of her stands on a hill overlooking Ambon and the Banda Sea.